mulle-objc/MulleObjC/dox/NAMING.md

 else than NS is highly impractical and impedes code reuse.

-## Why the MulleObjC prefix ?
+## Why the mulle / MulleObjC prefix ?

 NS prefixed stuff should be compatible.
-Stuff that is prefixed with MulleObJC is not known on Mac OS X.
+Stuff that is prefixed with MulleObjC is not known on Mac OS X. Non-standard classes are free to introduce their own selectors (e.g.) But new selectors on standard classed have the mulle prefix.

 ## Why the `ns_` prefix ?